GreninjaBoy23D/Capstone-Respiretory/docs/requirments.md

 The tool SHOULD be able to run without needing much memory or processing power on the device.
 - Category: Performance.
 - Given that the tool can run without much memory needed, when the user runs the tool, the tool uses as much memory as it can without taking up too much space.
-- Given that the tool takes much a lot of storage on a computer, when a user tries to run the tool, the process will become slower since it uses more memory.
+- Given that the tool takes much a lot of storage space on a computer, when a user tries to run the tool, the process will become slower since it uses more memory.
 - **Source:** My Own Decision

 The tool SHOULD be able to detect incompatible ROM files used and report them without crashing.
 - Category: Reliability.
-- Given that the tool...., when the...., then.....
+- Given that the tool can detect an incompatible ROM file, when the tool processes the file, then the tool will only show an ERROR message that the file is incompatible without crashing.
-- Given that..., when..., then....
+- Given that the tool can detect an incompatible ROM file, when the tool tries to process the file, then the tool crashes due to the file's incompatibility, automatically closing or not responding.
 - **Source:** Outside Source

 The tool MUST be available to download as a packaged ZIP file from the GitHub page.